Library of Congress

 An example of the vast online resources the Library of Congress freely makes available to the public is an audio recording of a speech by author James Baldwin (the speech begins at 04:38, after he is welcomed by thunderous applause and a brief introduction).
 Click here to listen: https://www.loc.gov/item/88752473/.
 This speech is one of 25 million records accessible through the Library of Congress website at https://www.loc.gov.

-The Library of Congress is also the home of the Center for the Book (www.read.gov/cfb), which is a catalyst for the enjoyment of reading by all, founded in 1977 and long under the directorship of librarian and historian John Y. Cole.
-It spawned state-level Centers for the Book in several US states, beginning with the Florida Center for the Book in Fort Lauderdale, Florida.
+The Library of Congress is also the home of the Center for the Book (https://www.read.gov/cfb), which is a catalyst for the enjoyment of reading by all, founded in 1977 and long under the directorship of librarian and historian John Y. Cole.
+It spawned state-level Centers for the Book in several US states, beginning with the Florida Center for the Book, which was originally housed in Fort Lauderdale, Florida.

 The Library of Congress is the third stop on our District of Columbia Trail.